Diversity & Study Abroad

 ISA Diversity Statement

-At ISA, we encourage students from all backgrounds (regardless of race, ethnicity, gender identity, sexual orientation, religion or economic status) to consider studying abroad.
+At ISA, we encourage students from all backgrounds (with respect to race, ethnicity, gender identity, sexual orientation, religion, financial need and other historically underserved and underrepresented student populations) to consider studying abroad.
 We aim to foster inclusionary and positive experiences for our students while engaging them in the culture of their host country through comprehensive on-site support, cultural events and the ISA Bridging Cultures Program.
 Our goals include providing all students with equal access to quality academic programming abroad and striving to ensure that the students we send abroad are representative of today's diverse college student population.

 Once students are accepted into their ISA programs and their final deadlines have passed, they are given access to a comprehensive Online Orientation within their student portal.
 This Online Orientation offers insight and tips to help students navigate various aspects of their host city and its culture.
 In the "Abroad Expectations" tile of the Online Orientation, students are provided with city-specific historical and cultural background related to the following elements of diversity: race/ethnicity, religion, gender and sexuality.
 Additional outside resources devoted to diversity in each city may also be provided within this tile.